voila-dashboards/voila/docs/source/customize.rst

 The result should be a Voilà dashboard with your custom modifications made!

-Voila template cookiecutter
+Voilà template cookiecutter
 -----------------------------

-There is a Voila template cookiecutter available to give you a running start.
+There is a Voilà template cookiecutter available to give you a running start.
 This cookiecutter contains some docker configuration for live reloading of your template changes to make development easier.
-Please refer to the `cookiecutter repo <https://github.com/voila-dashboards/voila-template-cookiecutter>`_ for more information on how to use the Voila template cookiecutter.
+Please refer to the `cookiecutter repo <https://github.com/voila-dashboards/voila-template-cookiecutter>`_ for more information on how to use the Voilà template cookiecutter.

 Adding your own static files
 ============================